appseconnect/docs/_posts/ProcessFlow Management/2020-08-05-manage-actions-actionfilters-errorfilters.md

 6) You get the option to provide your retry filter for TWO sections.
 Either on **HEADER** and **BODY**.
 As per you application API, you can provide the following details to configure the retry filter.
 Provide the following details to configure the retry filter.

-- Key: This is the filter key that will define the key to filter.
+- Key: The key defines the field on which you want to apply the filter on.
+For example, let us suppose you want to filter by customer_id, then key will have customer_id in it.
-- Operator: You need to select the type of operator needed for the execution of the action filter.
+- Operator: It represents the operator between the two operands.
+The operator is not mandatory.
+For instance, in case of REST based APIs, the Operator does not generally makes sense, as the filter goes into the query string which contains only a combination of key-value pair.
-- Value: You need to provide the value to the filter that will be executed to GET or POST data.
+- Value: You need to provide the value to the filter.
+This represents the data.
+For example, if you want to filter out the customers for a perticular date, you can specify the id in the value field.
+Generally for most of the application we use {$} which will be replaced during retry execution.

 Click on the SAVE icon beside the filter to save the current sibling.
 To add a conjuction on a level below, click on the (+) button beside the elder sibling.
 You can also click on the **ADD CRITERIA** button to add conjuction on the same level as of the elder sibling filter.